LottieHQ/laravel-react-assessment/README.md

 - I would have been more mindful of responsiveness
 - I would have been more mindful of accessibility and make the site more suitable for screen readers
 - I would investigate the re-renders currently being triggered by form inputs and consider if the `useRef` hook would be useful to prevent re-renders each keystroke - unlikely but if the page where to become very busy it would be a possible solution
+- Majority of the styling would have likely benefitted from being implemented in CSS grid, however I used flex box for the sake of time
+- I would have used a library to display a toast for responses from the server
+  - The current implementation below the 'create' button doesn't correctly draw the users attention
+- Would have added missing CRUD functionality
+  - Update
+  - Delete

 ---